ratul-d/Neural-Style-Transfer-using-CNN/README.md

 - A higher style weight produces more pronounced artistic patterns.
 - While additional iterations generally improve blending, they may also introduce artifacts.
-- After a process of trial and error, 17,000 iterations have proven optimal at this stage, with a content weight of 1 and a style weight of 10,000.
+- After a process of trial and error, 17,000 iterations have proven optimal for preserving realism and content details, while 30,000 iterations result in a more artistic, abstract effect, with a content weight of 1 and a style weight of 10,000.
 - The choice of VGG19 layers significantly affects the quality of the transferred features.

 ## References